Science Technology Engineering Mathematics and Environmental Education Research Group

 Expression of Interest to Present

-The closing date for expressions of interest is Friday 7th October 2022.
+The closing date for expressions of interest is Friday 7th October 2022 (extended until the 21st October).

 If you are interested in presenting at this symposium please submit your expression of interest using the form below.
 All submissions will be acknowledged upon receipt and reviewed by mid October.
 Expressions of Interest to Present form